-Fructose-1,6-bisphoate undergoes hydrolysis to generate fructose-6-phosphate.
-The reaction is catalysed by fructose-1,6-bisphosphatase enzyme.
-This enzyme is only found in liver and kidneys, the major organs of gluconeogenesis.
+Fructose-1,6-bisphosphate undergoes hydrolysis to generate fructose-6-phosphate.
+The reaction is catalysed by the fructose-1,6-bisphosphatase enzyme.
+This enzyme is only found in the liver and kidneys, the major organs of gluconeogenesis.

 Dephosphorylation of Glucose

-The release of free glucose molecule completes the process of gluconeogenesis.
+The release of free glucose molecules completes the process of gluconeogenesis.

 Synthesis of Cholesterol

-Cholesterol is an important steroid alcohol found in all living cells.
-It performs several function in the bodies of living organisms.
+Cholesterol is important steroid alcohol found in all living cells.
+It performs several functions in the bodies of living organisms.
 It is an important constituent of all the plasma membranes.